jamesaustinmiley/Post-Installation-Configuration/README.md

 <br />

 <p>
-In osTicket, Help Topics are used for ticket categorization when users are creating tickets.
-They will pick the help topic that is associated with their issue which will result in the ticket being routed to the destination where they are most likely to be resolved.
+In osTicket, Help Topics are used to categorize tickets when users create them.
+They will select the help topic associated with their issue, which will route the ticket to the destination where it is most likely to be resolved.
 As an Administrator, you can add new help topics and edit existing ones.
 Add five new help topics (Business Critical Outage, Personal Computer Issues, Equipment Request, Password Reset, and Other).
 </p>
 <p>
 <img src="https://imgur.com/Aq1exSm.png" alt="Business Critical Outage"/>